 Key Performance Indicators (KPIs) are a way to measure the success of a business, team, or employee in meeting the key objectives for performance.
 KPIs are useful for businesses of all sizes and can be used at every level of your organisation as a tool to focus on achieving your goals.

 Businesses are more likely to be successful if they have a plan.
 Measuring the success of that plan in a way that encourages the right behaviours requires on-going effort.
 Plans evolve, and therefore so do our KPIs.
-Given the challenges that small businesses are facing in 2020 we thought that a reflection on effective KPIs would be useful.
+Given the challenges that small businesses are facing, understanding how effective KPIs drive performance is important.

 A good KPI will be SMART, balanced, and transparent.